 Partners for Climate Protection

-The City of Prince George has committed to participate in the Partners for Climate Protection (PCP) program of the Federation of Canadian Municipalities (FCM).
+The City of Prince George has participated in the Partners for Climate Protection (PCP) program of the Federation of Canadian Municipalities (FCM).
 This program provides a framework for participating municipalities to define goals for greenhouse gas (GHG) emission reductions.
 The City of Prince George’s plan includes actions to be implemented at the corporate level (i.e. the municipality’s operations) as well as at the community level.

 The PCP program is based on a five milestone framework used to guide municipalities to reduce greenhouse gas emissions.
 The five milestone process is a performance-based model which remains flexible; milestones do not need to be completed in sequential order.
 Each milestone provides an opportunity for municipal capacity building.